 - One or more of the parties is under the age of 18 and entered marriage without the written consent of a parent or legal guardian.

 - One or more spouse was intoxicated or suffered from a temporary state of mental illness or incapacitation.
 If proven, this would imply the spouse lacked the mental capacitation to give informed consent during the ceremony.

 - One of the parties uses misrepresentation to deceive the other into entering the marriage.
-A clear example would be if Person A told Person B they were Pregnant, then Person B acquires proof that the pregnancy never existed.
+A specific example would be if Person A told Person B they were Pregnant, then Person B acquires proof that the pregnancy never existed.

-Voidable marriages differ from void marriages in the respect that they require a more stringent burden of proof, they may be considered valid unless otherwise contested, and they do not affect the legitimacy of offspring produced by the marriage.
-Respondents of an annulment based on voidable circumstances may submit a counterclaim, which would result, if upheld, in an annulment becoming a petition for dissolution (divorce).
+Voidable marriages differ from void marriages in the respect that they require a more stringent burden of proof, they may be considered valid unless otherwise contested, and they do not affect the legitimacy of offspring produced by marriage.
+Respondents of an annulment based on voidable circumstances may submit a counterclaim, which would result, if upheld, in an annulment, becoming a petition for dissolution (divorce).

-Whether you are seeking an annulment or more likely, a divorce, the attorneys of Massey & Duffy, are here to serve you.
+Whether you are seeking an annulment or, more likely, a divorce, the attorneys of Massey & Duffy, are here to serve you.
 Call our office at (352) 505-8900 for a FREE CONSULTATION to discuss your case with an attorney licensed in Family Law.